kinow/Documentation-1/docs/ratt/index.md

 - Basic understanding of typescript
 - Basic familiarity with linked data and TriplyDB

-RATT is a [Typescript package](https://www.npmjs.com/package/@triply/ratt) developed by Triply B.V. in order to easily be capable of developing an ETL (Extract, Transform, Load)  process and thus transforming existing data to linked data.
-The core idea of RATT is that unput data is processed record for record.
-Making the ETL process faster.
+RATT is a [Typescript package](https://www.npmjs.com/package/@triply/ratt) developed by Triply B.V., in order to easily be capable of developing an ETL (Extract, Transform, Load)  process and transforming existing data to linked data.
+The core idea of RATT is that input data is processed record for record, thus making the ETL process faster.

 ## Defining a RATT app
 First, you need to define a RATT app.
-In the definition of a RATT app you can specifiy the default graph, sources, destinations, and prefixes used later on in the ETL.
+In this step, you can specify the default graph, sources and destinations.
+The `defaultGraph` will be the graph of your output linked data.
+Also with `destinations`, you set where your data will be stored and, with `sources`, you set the input data that will be used in the ETL process.
    ```sh
   const app = new Ratt({
      defaultGraph: "https://example.org/",